 The reason I say this is because when you’re not stressed, it’s easy to say, “Next time I’m stressed I will do x, y, and z.”
 But when the stress comes, doing x, y, and z might feel impossible.
 As they say, “Easier said than done!”

 You only know how you handle stress when you are actually stressed.
-And too often, when we are stressed, we are so immersed with the stress we have very little perspective of what helps and doesn’t help in managing the stress.
+And too often, when we are stressed, we are so immersed in the situation we have very little perspective of what helps to manage the stress.

 Since this article is specifically about managing stress so it doesn’t adversely affect your skin, I want to give you some advice for your skin care routine.